Wonderfall/old_dockerfiles/piwik/README.md

 #### Volumes
 - **/config** : configuration files

+#### Update
+Piwik can update itself.
+It works well.
+I'm also maintaing this Dockerfile, so if you don't want to do upgrades directly from Piwik, you can recreate the container as well whenever I push an update.

 #### Configuration
 According to Piwik, everything should be fine running this image.
 You shoudn't have any difficulties to setup your own instance of Piwik.
 Your `/config/config.ini.php` overwrites the one (in `/piwik/config`)used by Piwik each time the container is started.
 Moreover, the old config.ini.php is saved as `/config/config.ini.php.bkp` if you want to revert last changes.
 This should also guarantee transparency through Piwik's updates.